microsoft/vscode-docs/README.md

 ## Visual Studio Code

-[VS Code](https://code.visualstudio.com/) is a lightweight source code editor and powerful development environment for building and debugging modern web, mobile and cloud applications.
+[VS Code](https://code.visualstudio.com/) is a lightweight source code editor and is the most powerful development environment for building and debugging modern web, mobile and cloud applications.
 It is free and available on your favorite platform - Linux, macOS, and Windows.

 If you landed here looking for other information about VS Code, head over to [our website](https://code.visualstudio.com) for additional information.